You know how to build. You know how to perform. Something else is running.

 It works below the Identity Line, updating what the nervous system registers as safe, rewriting the operating system that governs identity, installing new default patterns that don't require force to maintain.

 The ceiling dissolves, not because it was fought, but because it's no longer needed.
-The system that was protecting you from a threat that no longer exists finally gets the update it was never given.
+The system finally receives the update it was never given and stops enforcing a rule the present never asked for.

 This isn't about becoming someone new.
 It's about the inside finally catching up to the outside.
 The version of you that exists behind your eyes finally matching the life you've been building in front of them.